 Institutional Strategic Plans

-- Chicago Medical School of Rosalind Franklin University of Science and Medicine (PDF)
+- Chicago Medical School Rosalind Franklin University of Medicine and Science 2020-2023 (PDF)

 - Eastern Virginia Medical School

-- University at Buffalo State University of New York School of Medicine & Biomedical Sciences
+- University at Buffalo Jacobs School of Medicine & Biomedical Sciences

 Strategic Planning Career Development

 Planners are masters of process.
 Planners must skillfully employ a variety of techniques to shepherd participants through the steps of visioning, environmental assessment, development of goals, objectives and strategies, and tactical planning for implementation.
 The skills involved are both substantive and political.

 Planners must be generalists with the ability to master new subject areas quickly.
 In one instance, the planner may be called on to facilitate planning for managed care networks, and in the next, be called on to plan for a transgenic animal program.
 The potential topical areas are nearly limitless, and the planner must be comfortable working with technical material that may be unfamiliar.

 The roles that planners are called on to play are even more varied than the many different organizations that make up academic medicine.
 The senior planning position in a large organization, such as an academic medical center, would include all of the elements listed below.
 Senior planners in smaller organizations, or specialists within a planning group, may have responsibilities requiring some of these abilities, but not all of them.